Covid 19 coronavirus: Health officials with today's case numbers

 Meetings with clinical leaders were also being held to drive home those key messages to increase testing rates, he said.

-Medical Colleges Survey
+Medical Colleges survey

 There had been 500 responses to the GP survey that was sent out two days ago, which would look at, among other things, how often Kiwis were declining to be tested.